rhmjs/rhev-notes/rhevm-syslog.md

-**How do I send RHEV-M events to a remote syslog server ?**
+# How to configure RHEV-M to send events to a remote syslog server

-# Issue
+## Issue

 * RHEV-M events are stored in the local database and sent as SNMP traps.
 There is no native mechanism to send these to a syslog server.
 To send events to a remote syslog server, it is necessary to capture the traps, log them to the local syslog service, and configure the local syslog service to send to the remote syslog server.

-# Environment
+## Environment

 * Red Hat Enterprise Virtualization RHEV-M 3.5 on RHEL 6.6

-# Resolution
+## Resolution

-## Configure rsyslog on RHEV-M server to send to remote syslog server.
+### Configure rsyslog on RHEV-M server to send to remote syslog server.

 * Create and edit /etc/rsyslog.d/remote.conf to include the following: